tinctura13/tinctura13/README.md

 ### Fields of interest
 `Currently working on NLP problems.
-Have huge interest in CV, AR/VR and GANs, open for collaborations`
+Have huge interest in AR/VR and GANs, open for collaborations`

 <!--
 **tinctura13/tinctura13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.